ActianCorp/actian_tableau_connector/scripts/README.md

 ## Setup notes for machine that executes the script (Linux example)
-Create new user.
+Create a new user.
 Create directory: `$HOME/tableau/scripts`
-Place script package_sign_tacos.sh into the `$HOME/tableau/scripts` directory
+Place script package_sign_tacos.sh into the `$HOME/tableau/scripts` directory.
 Create the Jenkins workspace root directory (e.g. `/var/lib/jenkins`) and give read/write/execute permission to the user.
 Configure the node in Jenkins.
 Command line packages required by the script: jdk, git, unzip, smctl